kinjalkathrecha/banking-system/README.md

-🛠️ Technology Used
+# 🛠️ Technology Used

-Python 3
+-Python 3

-Error-handling and input validation

-Functions & modular programming approach
+-json as database